 The work of the practice explores key ideas of landscape, subtraction, connections and materiality in order to achieve client specific outcomes that are responsive to context and place.
 These explorations form the basis of all its work, from small-scale commercial and residential architecture to furniture construction and design.

-Presented by Tarragh Cunningham and Keith Burt, Cients,
+Tarragh Cunningham and Keith Burt, Cients,

 Tarragh Cunningham has worked in arts administration for more than 20 years and is currently assistant director at Queensland Art Gallery, Gallery of Modern Art.
 Her partner Keith Burt is an artist who was born in Sydney, raised in Melbourne and now lives and works in Brisbane.
 He has been a finalist in the Archibald Prize twice, in 2017 and 2019.

-Presented by Kim Bridgland, Director, Edition Office
+Kim Bridgland, Director, Edition Office

 Kim Bridgland of Edition Office will present Federal House alongside his client Gordon McKellar.

 The Federal House evolved out of many conversations on how a home may facilitate a connection to place and to self.
 Drawing from texts by Zumthor, Tanizaki and Pallasmaa, the home engages with a number of relationships of balance and tension that aim to provide a very particular way of living within a remarkable location.
 Perched atop a hills edge within the Byron Bay Hinterland, the home becomes a platform from which to observe both the immediate and the distant surroundings.
 Wrapped around a central sheltered courtyard garden, the home straddles a black concrete pool built entirely underneath the house and which opens onto the shadowy ferns of the central garden, framiing a northern view onto the valleys and hinterland horizon beyond.